RodMarsh/shinyWindowVariance/README.md

 ### Literature context

-Studies using this metric must align the window length with a biological or engineering reality, rather than choosing it arbitrarily.
+Studies using this metric shoukd align the window length with a biological or engineering reality, rather than choosing it arbitrarily.

 **Nathan et al. (2019)** explicitly note the need for a "characteristic period":